Girls Who Drive.

 But sometimes, the obstacle could be … YOU.

-In this post, we’ll help you decide whether the problem truly is your current driving instructor, or if the issue lies within yourself.
+In this post, we’ll help you decide whether the problem truly is your current driving instructor or if the issue lies within yourself.

 Signs It’s Time To Get A New Driving Instructor

-Sign #1: Little to No Progress
+Sign #1: You’re Making Little to No Progress

 You hear your friends talking about doing three-point turns, parallel parking, and hill starts — but you don’t even know what these words mean.